koesterlab/teaching-data-analysis-visualization-reproducibility/source/altair.rst

 .. admonition:: Exercise

-    What did we change?
+    1. What did we change?
 Why is that a good idea?
+    2. Try to explain the functionality that each package in the pixi environment of this subfolder provides.